saregamamusic/billi/README.md

 # ❤️ Show Your Support

-If you'd like to say **thank you** or support the ongoing development of MishXMusicBot, you can:
+If you'd like to say **thank you** or support the ongoing development of MishuXMusicBot, you can:

 - ⭐ [Star the Project](https://github.com/MISH0009/DNS) on GitHub.
 - 🍴 [Fork the Repository](https://github.com/MISH0009/DNS) and contribute.
 - 📝 Share your experience with tutorials or articles on [Dev.to](https://dev.to/), [Medium](https://medium.com/), or your personal blog to share your experience.

-Together, we can make **MishXMusic** even better!
+Together, we can make **MishuXMusic** even better!

 # 📑 Acknowledgements / Credits